Q: How long have you been doing this?

 Q: How much time should we plan for portraits?

 A: This depends on a couple factors.
 Mainly, do you want portraits in different locations?
 If so, we’ll have to plan for travel.
-For a regular wedding timeline if I can have an hour to 45 minutes of time with just the couple and 30 minutes for family formals that’s ideal.
+For a regular wedding timeline if I can have 45 minutes to an hour of time with just the couple and 30 minutes for family formals that’s ideal.
 Every wedding is different, and I’ll do my best with the time allotted, but a minimum of 30 minutes with you as a couple is always appreciated.
 I’m happy to help you work out the best timeline to fit your day.

 Q: What type of equipment do you use?

 A: I’m a Nikon girl.
 My grandfather shot Nikon, I started out learning to shoot film on Nikon, and well, I love my Nikon cameras.
-I currently work with Nikon D700’s and D750’s and a variety of pro lenses and lighting equipment.
+I currently work with professional Nikon bodies, both mirrorless and DSLR and a variety of pro lenses and lighting equipment.

 Q: Do you have backups?

 A: Most definitely.
-In addition, once I get home from a shoot, all of your photos are backed up on multiple hard drives.
+In addition, once I get home from a shoot, all of your photos are backed up on multiple hard drives and to the cloud.

 Q: Engagement photos…Aren’t these kind of silly?